alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 ##4) Try to get an internship##

 You'll learn more and faster, in my opinion.
-It'll also provide you an experience that will be 5x more useful for your career and resume.
+It'll also provide you an experience which will be 5x more useful for your career and resume.
 I can't remember the last time I implemented a red-black tree.
 But I can demonstrate how to shingle tracks on a hard drive.
 What do you think will be more impressive to a storage company like Seagate, Western Digital, or Hitachi?

 ##5) Don't stop learning##